caendesilva/Laradocgen/resources/docs/getting-started.md

 ![Example Image](media/example-image.jpg "Image by Picjumbo.com")
 ```
 And run the build command

+> You can of course also use an external CDN to host the images by entering the full URI instead of the relative filepath.
+The screenshot above uses this method.

 ### Generating the static site
 This package is intended to be used to generate static HTML so it can be hosted on services such as GitHub pages.